tencent cloud

 A maximum of three target addresses are supported in third-party relay.
 One of the target addresses defaults to the current Tencent Cloud Streaming Services account, and the other two can be third-party addresses, excluding streaming domain names under the current account.
 Relay to third parties incurs relay bandwidth-based fees, which are calculated according to the relay charging standard.

-6. Set the size of video output.
+6. Set the size of the video output.

 Select Custom, and set the following parameters: